bf2fc6cc711aee1a0c2a/kas-installer/README.md

 1. Run the KAS installer `kas-installer.sh` to deploy and configure Managed Kafka Service
 1. Run `uninstall.sh` to remove KAS from the cluster.
 You should remove any deployed Kafkas before runnig this script.

+## Using rhoas CLI

+Use `./rhoas_login.sh` as a short cut to login to the CLI.
+Login using the username you specified as RH_USERNAME in the env file.
+The password is the same as the RH_USERNAME value.

+There are a couple of things that are expected not to work when using the RHOAS CLI with a kas-installer installed instance.
+These are noted below.

+### Service Account Maintenace

+1. To create an account, run `rhoas service-account create --short-description foo --file-format properties`.
+1. To list existing service accounts, run `rhoas service-account list`.
+1. To remove an existing service account, run `rhoas service-account delete --id=<ID of service account>`.

+### Kafka Instance Maintenance

+1. To create a cluster, run `rhoas kafka create --bypass-terms-check --provider aws --region us-east-1 --name <clustername>`.
+Note that `--bypass-terms-check` is required as the T&Cs endpoint will not exist in your environment.
+The provider and region must be passed on the command line.
+1. To list existing clusters, run `rhoas kafka list`
+1. To remove an existing cluster, run `rhoas kafka delete --name <clustername>`.

+Note: that managing ACLs via rhoas cli does not work yet (in kas-installer admin-server currently runs over plain).

+## Legacy scripts

+Please favour using the rhoas command line.
+These scripts will be remove at some point soon.

 ### Service Account Maintenance

 The `service_account.sh` script supports creating, listing, and deleting service accounts.